PaddlePaddle/PaddleSeg/contrib/PP-HumanSeg/README.md

 # PP-HumanSeg

 Human segmentation is a high-frequency application in the field of image segmentation.
-PaddleSeg has launched a series of human segmentation models PP-HumanSeg trained on large-scale human data, including an ultra-lightweight model **PP-HumanSeg-Lite**.
-It can meet the needs of various usage scenarios on server, mobile, and web.
+PaddleSeg has launched a series of human segmentation models PP-HumanSeg trained on large-scale human data, including self-developed ultra lightweight model PP-HumanSeg-Lite, lightweight model PP-HumanSeg-Mobile and high-precision model PP-HumanSeg-Server, which meet the needs of multiple use scenarios on the web, mobile and server.
+Among them, PP-HumanSeg-Lite adopts lightweight network design, connectivity learning strategy, data composition and other strategies to realize the SOTA balance of volume, speed and accuracy (parameter amount 137k, speed up to 95fps, mIoU up to 93%).

 We provide full-process application guides from training to deployment, as well as video streaming segmentation and background replacement tutorials.
 Based on Paddle.js, you can experience the effects of [Portrait Snapshot](https://paddlejs.baidu.com/humanseg), [Video Background Replacement and Barrage Penetration](https://www.paddlepaddle.org.cn/paddlejs).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/30695251/149886667-f47cab88-e81a-4fd7-9f32-fbb34a5ed7ce.png"  height="300">        <img src="https://user-images.githubusercontent.com/30695251/149887482-d1fcd5d3-2cce-41b5-819b-bfc7126b7db4.png"  height="300">
 </p>

+## Updates
+- [2022-1] Human segmentation paper [PP-HumanSeg](./paper.md) was published in WACV 2022 Workshop, and open-sourced Connectivity Learning (SCL) method and large-scale video conferencing dataset.
-The COVID-19 epidemic has catalyzed the demand for remote office, and video conferencing products have exploded rapidly.
+- [2021-7] The COVID-19 epidemic has catalyzed the demand for remote office, and video conferencing products have exploded rapidly.
 Baidu Video Conference can realize one-second joining on the web side.
 The virtual background function adopts our PP-HumanSeg-Lite model to realize real-time background replacement and background blur function, protect user privacy, and increase the fun in the meeting.

 <p align="center">
 <img src="https://github.com/LutaoChu/transfer_station/raw/master/conference.gif" width="60%" height="60%">
 </p>

-## Updates
-- [2022-1-4] Human segmentation paper [PP-HumanSeg](./paper.md) was published in WACV 2022 Workshop, and open-sourced Connectivity Learning (SCL) method and large-scale video conferencing dataset.

 ## Content
 - [Human segmentation model](#Human-segmentation-model)